iRobotEducation/create3_docs/docs/api/ros2.md

 The `safety_override` parameter allows user to enable/disable safety features.
 For more details, please have a look at the [safety documentation](safety.md).

-The `lightring_led_brightness` parameter allows user to increase/decrease the brightness of the lightring.
+The `lightring_led_brightness` parameter allows user to increase/decrease the brightness of the light ring.

 For more details on how to use and configure reflexes, please have a look at the [reflexes documentation](reflexes.md).